A time-dependent regularization of the Redfield equation: Regularization procedures

 Since we have to regularize the Kossakowski matrix, the following proposal seems very natural: for every $t \geq 0$, replace $\chi(t)$ with its closest positive semidefinite matrix of the same dimension.
 More precisely, given a norm $\norm{\cdot}$ on the space of $N \times N$ complex matrices we define

 and use $\chi^+(t)$ instead of $\chi(t)$ in the Redfield equation, thus obtaining a LGKS-like equation.
 Unlike standard approaches, notice that here we are retaining the time dependence of $\chi$.
-If we choose the Frobenius norm, an explicit formula for $\chi^+(t)$ exists~\cite{Higham1988}.
-Since in our case $\chi(t)$ is Hermitian the same expression is obtained by using the 2-norm, as Ref.~\cite{Higham1988} shows.
+If we choose the Frobenius norm $\norm{X}_F = \sqrt{\Tr[X^\dagger X]}$, an explicit formula for $\chi^+(t)$ exists~\cite{Higham1988}.
+Since in our case $\chi(t)$ is Hermitian, Ref.~\cite{Higham1988} shows that the same expression is obtained by using the spectral norm $\norm{X}_\infty = \sigma_\text{max}(X)$, where $\sigma_\text{max}(X)$ is the maximum singular value of $X$.
 The result is that $\chi^+(t)$ is the ``positive part'' of $\chi(t)$, obtained from $\chi(t)$ by putting to zero the negative eigenvalues:

-This gives a fairly general efficient way to determine $\chi^+(t)$, at least numerically: it is sufficient a spectral decomposition.
+This gives a fairly general efficient way to determine $\chi^+(t)$, at least numerically: it is sufficient to compute a spectral decomposition.

 In order to gain some understanding we will now make some observations about the spectral structure of $\chi(t)$ in \eqref{eq:chi}.
 For notational convenience, here we will not write the time parameter and we will use collective indices $i = (k,q)$ and $j = (n,m)$, lexicographically ordered.
 Moreover we write $\Gamma_{\alpha\beta,i}$ to mean $\Gamma_{\alpha\beta}(\omega_{kq}, t)$.
 Then we have